joymathews/trail/backend/documents/aws-infr.md

 ## 1. Parameters
 - **DBName, DBUsername, DBPassword**: These are input parameters for the Aurora PostgreSQL database.
 You provide these values during deployment.
+- **CognitoUserPoolArn, CognitoUserPoolId, CognitoUserPoolClientId**: Parameters for using an existing Cognito User Pool for authentication.

 ## 2. Resources